vlabo/cspell-lsp/README.md

 # Spell Checker LSP

-This extension performs spell checking in source code files, using the [cspell library](https://cspell.org/).
+This lsp performs spell checking in source code files, using the [cspell library](https://cspell.org/).

-~This is a fork of~ This was intended as a fork to [vscode-spell-checker](https://github.com/streetsidesoftware/vscode-spell-checker) ~and adapted to work with the~ but its now rewriten to be general basic spell check for [Helix text editor](https://helix-editor.com/) and hopfaly other editors.
+~This is a fork of [vscode-spell-checker](https://github.com/streetsidesoftware/vscode-spell-checker) and adapted to work with the~
+This was intended as a fork to  but its now rewriten to be general basic spell check for the [Helix text editor](https://helix-editor.com/) and hopfaly other editors.

-## Build
+# Install
 ```
-npm install
+npm install -g @vlabo/cspell-lsp
-bun build ./main.ts --compile --outfile cspell-lsp
 ```
-> should work with npm

 ## Helix config
 `helix/languages.toml:`